ONSgeo/Area_Classification/docs/analytical_quality_assurance/assumptions_caveats.md

 This is available in two versions: *UV401 - Accommodation type - People* and *UV402 - Accommodation type - Households*.

-A deicsion was made to use the 'Households' versions (UV113 and UV402) to be consistent with the [lookup used in the code](https://github.com/jakubwyszomierski/OAC2021-2/blob/main/Data/Lookups/Final_codes_11_21.csv) which was used to create the [2021 interim area classification solution for England and Wales at Output Area Level](https://data.geods.ac.uk/dataset/output-area-classification-2021).
+A decision was made to use the 'Households' versions (UV113 and UV402) to be consistent with the [lookup used in the code](https://github.com/jakubwyszomierski/OAC2021-2/blob/main/Data/Lookups/Final_codes_11_21.csv) which was used to create the [2021 interim area classification solution for England and Wales at Output Area Level](https://data.geods.ac.uk/dataset/output-area-classification-2021).